Aaron Wildig: Morecambe

 Wildig joined former loan club Morecambe on a two-year contract on 6 June 2015.
 He signed a new one-year contract in June 2019.

 Newport County

 After turning down a new contract with Morecambe, Newport County announced the signing of Wildig on 6 June 2022.
-He made his debut for Newport on 30 July 2022 in the starting line up for the 1-1 League Two draw against Sutton United.
-Wildig scored his first goal for Newport on 24 August 2022 in the 3-2 EFL Cup second round win against Portsmouth.
+He made his debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.
+Wildig scored his first goal for Newport on 24 August 2022 in the 3–2 EFL Cup second round win against Portsmouth.
+In June 2024 Wildig signed a one-year contract extension with Newport.
+He was offered a new contract by Newport at the end on the 2024-25 season but Wildig chose to leave.

 International career

 Despite being born in England, Wildig instead chose to play for Wales and represented the Under-16 side.
-It was later discovered, however, that Wildig did not qualify for Wales as his only Welsh relative is a great-great-great grandfather and the international ruling on familial linkage only allows qualification through a parent or grandparent.
+It was later discovered, however, that Wildig did not qualify for Wales as his only Welsh relative is a great-great-great-grandfather and the international ruling on familial linkage only allows qualification through a parent or grandparent.